Darkbat91/ansible-role-wikijs/README.md

 CI Badge

-# Ansible template role
+# Ansible wikijs role
-basic Role to use going forward because I forget pieces
+Role to install and bootstrap nodejs

 ## Getting started
 Ensure all dependencies are installed and then follow the below process